Culture

 X min

 Every year on March 20, the world celebrates the United Nation’s International Day of Happiness.
-Action for Happiness, a not-for-profit dedicated to "building a happier and more caring society," spearheads the celebration with events, resources, and ideas on how to take action.
+Action for Happiness, a not-for-profit dedicated to "building a happier and more caring society," spearheads the celebration with events, resources, and ideas on how to act.

 With the reality of permanent remote work settling in for many, the distinction between work and personal life is blurred, making happiness in our work more imperative than ever to avoid burnout.

-Additionally, we're finding more and more evidence indicating that organizations perform better when employees are happy.
-In fact, organizations with happy employees have reported increases in productivity (17%), higher sales (20%), and higher profitability (21%).
+Additionally, we're finding more evidence indicating that organizations perform better when employees are happy.
+In fact, organizations with happy employees report increases in productivity (17%), sales (20%), and profitability (21%).

 Now that I have your attention, I'll ask again, are your employees happy?

 Studies show that managers account for at least 70% of the variance in employee engagement scores.
-That means that before you investigate, you must consider employees as individuals or small teams vs. one large group.
+So before you investigate, consider employees as individuals or small teams, rather than one large group.
 Everyone's experience is different.

 According to Entrepreneur magazine, some signs of employee unhappiness include:

 Values give every member of your organization a sense of direction and a definition of success in every interaction and task.
-But don't take my word for it; take the lead from some fantastic companies who have happiness-inducing organizational values guiding their teams; here are some examples:
+But don't take my word for it.
+Take the lead from some fantastic companies who have happiness-inducing organizational values guiding their teams.

-One thing everyone can do to help themselves be happier is showing more gratitude for the people around them.
+One thing everyone can do to feel happier is to show more gratitude for the people around them.
 Recognizing others and showing appreciation does more for the ones giving the recognition than those receiving it.
-Amongst many other benefits, Dr. Robert A. Emmons, Ph.D., a leading gratitude researcher, has proven that gratitude can increase happiness and reduce depression.
+Amongst many other benefits, Dr. Robert A. Emmons, Ph.D., a leading gratitude researcher, proves that gratitude can increase happiness and reduce depression.

-Companies can use tools like Kudos as a hub for showing gratitude to prioritize and improve employee happiness.
-As Shawn Anchor, author of “The Happiness Advantage”, shares in his famous TED talk, creating happiness and fostering positivity in our day-to-day life helps our brains work harder, faster and more intelligently.
+Companies can use tools like Kudos as a hub to show gratitude, and prioritize employee happiness.
+As Shawn Anchor, author of “The Happiness Advantage”, shares in his famous TED talk, creating happiness and fostering positivity in our day-to-day life helps our brains work harder, faster, and more intelligently.

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.